Big Brother Canada season 11: Development

-The eleventh season will be produced by Insight Productions, in association with Corus Entertainment and Banijay.
+The eleventh season was produced by Insight Productions, in association with Corus Entertainment and Banijay.
 The season was first announced on June 8, 2022, at the Corus upfronts for the 2022–23 Canadian network television schedule.
 A press release for the show's renewal confirmed that Arisa Cox would return as a host and as an executive producer.
 Executive producers John Brunton, Erin Brock and Eric Abboud were also confirmed to be returning for the season.
 Casting began on August 8, 2022, with Kassting Inc. returning to provide casting services for the show.
 Online applications opened upon the start of casting and closed on November 11, 2022; the cast was announced on March 1, 2023.
 On February 6, 2023, it was announced that the season would premiere on March 8, 2023.

+While premiere and all weekly eviction episodes took place behind closed doors, live audiences returned for the first time since Big Brother Canada 8 for the season finale.

 Prizes

 In addition to the main C$100,000 cash prize, the winner, as decided by a jury of evicted HouseGuests, will win an additional C$10,000 provided by Winners intended for new clothing, and C$10,000 worth of SharkNinja products.
 Meanwhile, the runner-up receives C$20,000 and the HouseGuest voted as Canada's Favourite HouseGuest receives $10,000.

+Additional prizes were also offered during select challenges held during the seasons.